Frequently Asked Questions

 6. How long are games?

-Coach Pitch, Minor and Majors play 6 inning games or 2 hours 15 minutes maximum.
-Intermediates and Juniors play 7 inning games or 2 hours 30 minutes maximum.
+Coach Pitch, Minors, and Majors play 6-inning games or 2 hours, 15 minutes maximum.
+Intermediates and Juniors play 7-inning games or 2 hours, 30 minutes maximum.

 We have to wait for Montgomery County and Park and Planning to issue permits for the fields that we will be using.
 Once our fields are confirmed, a schedule will be posted.
-This usually does not happen until late March.
+This usually does not happen until late March for Spring and late August for Fall ball.

 Section 5: Rainouts

-2. What happens when a game is rained out?
+2. How will I know if a game is rained out?

-When there is a rainout the SI Play system will notify parents of the cancellation.
+When there is a rainout, the TeamSnap system will notify parents of the cancellation by email and/or text.

-4. I was told there would be games one day during the week but now these rescheduled rainouts are making two games.
+4. I was told there would only be one weeknight game but now there are two.
 Why?